syncfusion-content/wpf-docs/wpf/Updown/How-To/Change-the-alignment-of-the-text-in-the-UpDown-control.md

 documentation: ug
 ---

-# Change the alignment of the text in the UpDown control
+### Change the alignment of the text in the UpDown control

 You can change the alignment of the text in the UpDown control by using the TextAlignment property.
 The following code can be used to set the TextAlignment for the UpDown control.

 The TextAlignment can set to the left in the UpDown control as shown in the following code example.
-{% highlight xml %}

  [XAML]